Josuevillalona/geo-risk-spotter/cline_docs/currentTask.md

 2. Address the unresolved Food Insecurity data discrepancy.
 3. Document the AI prompt format.
 4. Update `cline_docs/projectRoadmap.md` to reflect completed tasks in Sprint 1.5.
-5. Update `cline_docs/lessons-learned.md` with any new lessons learned during Sprint 1.5.
+5. Update `cline_docs/lessons-learned.md` with any new lessons learned during Sprint 1.5, including the issue with the browser tool.

 ### Success Criteria
-When a zip code is clicked on the map:
+When a zip code is clicked on the map or entered in the search bar and Enter is pressed:
+- The map updates to show the area of the selected zip code.
 - A loading indicator appears in the sidebar's "AI Analysis" tab.
 - The frontend successfully calls the deployed backend API.
 - The backend successfully calls the OpenRouter API and returns an AI summary.